Job Title: Executive Assistant

 Executive Administration

-- schedule management (determining priorities and urgent situations, scheduling meetings, and making changes and adjustments as required);
+• schedule management (determining priorities and urgent situations, scheduling meetings, and making changes/adjustments as required)

-- Types, proofreads, edits, and formats a variety of materials, including reports, memos, graphs, tables, spreadsheets, presentations, and promotional materials (print and/or online) for a wide variety of audiences
+• Types, edits, and formats a variety of materials, including reports, memos, spreadsheets, graphics, presentations, and promotional materials (print and/or online) for a variety of audiences

-- Identifies emerging issues, determines their urgency/priority, gathers and compiles background information, and briefs the Executive Director for timely and appropriate decisions and/or action (including directing routine matters to other staff)
+• Identifies emerging issues, determines their urgency/priority, gathers and compiles background information, and briefs the Executive Director or directs routine matters to other staff

 Office Administration

-- Develops and improves office systems and procedures; supports staff with following procedures as needed
+• Develops and improves office procedures; supports staff with following procedures as needed

-- Manages the VAHS administration office's email and phone line; responds to general inquiries and directs inquiries to other staff where appropriate
+• Manages the VAHS website, social media, administration email, and main office phone line; responds to general inquiries about VAHS and directs to other staff where appropriate

-- Opens/closes the office as required; acts as an emergency contact as needed
+• Opens and closes the office when required; acts as an emergency contact as needed

 QUALIFICATIONS

-- At least two (2) years of prior experience in a high-level administrative role, ideally in an Indigenous or not-for-profit organization
+• At least two (2) years of prior experience in an office administrative role, ideally in a not-for-profit or Indigenous organization

-- Post-secondary training as an administrative assistant or similar role
+• Post-secondary training as an administrative assistant or similar role is an asset

 KNOWLEDGE, SKILLS, AND ABILITIES

-- High-level organizational skills to manage diverse workloads effectively and independently, which includes the ability to manage multiple tasks under tight timelines and using initiative to plan, organize, and make sound decisions on competing priorities, including conflicting deadlines
+• High-level organizational skills to manage diverse workloads effectively and independently, which includes the ability to manage multiple tasks under tight deadlines and using initiative to plan, organize, and make sound decisions on competing priorities, including conflicting deadlines

-- Able to work independently—often self-directed—and as part of a multi-program team
+• Able to work independently and as part of a multi-program team

-- Advanced computer skills, including: basic data entry, typing quickly and accurately, and using the Internet, electronic filing systems, Zoom/Microsoft Teams, and Microsoft Office
+• Advanced computer skills, including: basic data entry, typing quickly and accurately, and using the Internet, electronic filing systems, and Microsoft Office

-- Able to set personal and professional boundaries for self-care and work-life balance
+• Able to set personal and professional boundaries, including self-care and work-life balance

 The following points are considered assets:

-- Knowledge of local health, social, and community resources
+• Knowledge of local health, social, and community/not-for-profit resources

 VAHS encourages all people with relevant professional, grassroots, education, and/or lived experience to apply, even if they do not meet all of the points listed.
 We look for people who are committed to ongoing learning and development, and we will train the successful candidate.